|Some Background Information About The Indian Star

 It is all the more vital to buy only genuine captive-bred animals for the sake of conserving this species and enabling populations

 to recover in the wild.

 As an example of what is happening out there a shipment of 400 wild-caught Indian Stars bound for Europe was seized in early 2006.

 |An Ideal Size For Life Indoors

-Because of its relatively modest adult size (none of my adults exceed 2.5kg in weight and 25cm in length) the Indian Star is
+Because of its relatively modest adult size (none of my adult females exceed 3kg in weight and 33cm in length and are likely in the region of 27 years old) the Indian Star is

 probably the only readily available tropical tortoise suitable for long-term indoor accommodation.